All Episodes

 You bet.

-Um the comment that Bill Clinton made regarding Rick Perry.
+The comment that Bill Clinton made regarding Rick Perry.

-Let's play the comment.
+Let's play that comment.

-Grab audio summit number twenty.
+Grab audio summit number 20.

-This is former President Clinton keynote address at the International Association of Firefighters symposium.
+This is former President Clinton keynote address at the International Association of Firefighters Symposium.

-And he's talking about about Rick Perry.
+And he's talking about Rick Perry.

 I mean, this is crazy.

-That's the comment.
+Okay, that's the comment.

 What do you want to say about it?

-Well, when Rick Perry became governor after George W. Bush went to the White House, he had been in office less than six months, and he sold, by executive order, sold the Texas governor's plane and abandoned the program.
+Well, when Rick Perry became governor after George W. Bush went to the White House, he had been in office less than six months and he sold, by executive order, sold the Texas governor's plane and abandoned the program.

-Uh I I think they contract with with private parties or something, but they probably charter one when they need one.
+I think they contract with private parties or something.

-Uh uh so the governor of Texas doesn't even have a state plane.
+So the governor of Texas doesn't even have a state plane.

 No.